-Backlight, where available (usually on LCD displays, not Plasmas or OLED/WOLED) controls the overall illumination level used for the screen, and can be used to set the overall brightness.
-The control will affect both peak white and minimum black, with more effect on white.
-Unlike Brightness and Contrast controls there is little chance of clipping.
-The primary function of the Backlight control is to enable Peak White to be set, in conjunction with the Contrast control.
+Backlight, where available, controls the overall illumination level used for the screen, and can be used to set the overall brightness.
+Depending on the display technology, the control can affect both peak white and minimum black, with more effect on white.
+And unlike Brightness and Contrast controls, there is little chance of clipping.
+The primary function of the Backlight control is to enable Peak White to be set, in conjunction with the Contrast control if available.

 Backlight controls are found on most LCD displays, although some displays combine this with their Brightness control.
-Displays with self illuminating pixels (Plasmas and OLEDs for example) will not have such a control.
+Displays with self illuminating pixels have no Backlight, although what is really Contrast may be labeled Backlight.

 A second function of Backlight is to move between 'Night' and 'Daylight' settings, if you cannot accurately control the viewing environment (limit daylight contamination).
 Changing the Backlight setting can usually be performed without (badly) affecting other settings.